NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/+page.svelte.md

 4. [Aura Kingdom DB](https://www.aurakingdom-db.com/)
    - A database of all items, monsters, and quests in the game.
 Has useful timers
 5. [Lind's Optimization Theory](https://docs.google.com/document/d/1b-M2polFzj3pV454YmjxTUDkkX6pY1-72HnwiTJgOw8/edit?usp=sharing)
-   - While the formulas provided are not precisely accurate, the general idea is correct and gives you a very good idea of how to optimiez your gear.
+   - While the formulas provided are not precisely accurate, the general idea is correct and gives you a very good idea of how to optimize your gear.